Emmys 2022: Nominations Scorecard by Platform, Program and Studio

 Rounding out the top 15 among platforms were: Disney+ (34), Amazon’s Prime Video (30), CBS (29), NBC (28), ABC (23), FX (23), Showtime (17), Paramount+ (11), VH1 (10), Bravo (8), YouTube (8) and AMC (7).

-Among studios, the Disney Television Studios group (20th TV, ABC Signature and 20th Television Animation) accounted for 67 noms for shows such as “Dopesick,” “Pam and Tommy,” “The Dropout” (7) and “Impeachment: American Crime Story” (5).
+Among studios, the Disney Television Studios group (20th TV, ABC Signature, Searchlight Television and 20th Television Animation) accounted for 67 noms for shows such as “Dopesick,” “Pam and Tommy,” “The Dropout” (7) and “Impeachment: American Crime Story” (5).

 Universal Studio Group weighed in with 58, led by “Saturday Night Live.”
 “SNL” was the most-nommed broadcast series this year followed by ABC’s freshman hit “Abbott Elementary” (7).